Edge Computing in the Maritime Industry

 How Alewijnse Developed the Maritime Industry’s First Future-Proof Digitalization Platform for Critical Ship Systems and Reduced Computing Footprint 75%.

-- Eliminate unplanned downtime for profitability and business continuity
+- Eliminate unplanned downtime to improve business continuity

 With a 130 year history, Netherlands-based Alewijnse is a global leader in marine technology for critical ship systems for Yachts, Naval & Governmental, and Dredging, Offshore & Transport.
 The company designs, delivers, and integrates on-board electrical systems, automation systems, and advanced marine electronics.